gamrguy/ItemCustomizer/README.md

 - `Call(“SetItemShader”, Item item, int shaderID)`: sets the item’s shader ID to the one given
 - `Call(“GetProjShader”, Projectile proj)`: returns an `int`, the shader ID of the given projectile
 - `Call(“SetProjShader”, Projectile proj, int shaderID)`: sets the projectile’s shader ID to the one given
+- `Call("GetItemName", Item item)`: returns a `string`, the item's set custom name
+- `Call("SetItemName", Item item, string name)`: sets the item's custom name to the given string Functions that don't return anything will instead return `true` on successful completion.
+Any incorrect inputs will be caught and the method will return an Exception instead.